-- 7.10 The Employer shall provide to the Union such information as is agreed to be necessary for the purposes of collective bargaining or the administration of the agreement.
-The Employer shall not be required to compile information or statistics if such data are not already compiled in the form requested.
-The Employer shall also provide to the Union a copy of the University Budget. - 7.11 The Employer shall provide the Union with a list of all courses taught by retired faculty, with their names. - 7.12 When a written formal offer of employment is made, the Employer will advise each prospective employee that this Agreement exists, that it can be found on both the Employer and Union Web Sites web sites, and will provide a brief description of the Union.
+- 7.10 The Employer shall provide to the Union such information as is agreed to be necessary for the purposes of collective bargaining or the administration of the Agreement.
+The Employer shall not be required to compile additional information or statistics if such data are not already compiled in the form requested.
+The Employer shall also provide to the Union a copy of the Operating Budget Report one month after it is approved at the Board of Governors. - 7.11 The Employer shall provide the Union with a list of all courses taught by retired faculty, with their names. - 7.12 When a written formal offer of employment is made, the Employer will advise each prospective Employee that this Agreement exists, that it can be found on both the Employer and Union websites, and will provide a brief description of the Union.
 It is understood that the Union shall supply the Employer with such description.
-The Employer will provide employees a link to a document entitled "Highlights of the Collective Agreement".
-The content of the Highlights document must be agreed by the Joint Agreement for the Administration of the Agreement.
-Employees shall be provided with a hard copy of the Collective Agreement upon request. - 7.13 Wherever possible, committee meetings shall be scheduled to accommodate the classroom commitments of committee members. - 7.14 The Employer agrees to link to both the CUPE 4600 (Unit 2) Collective Agreement and the CUPE 4600 website on the human resources webpage. - 7.15 (a) A contract instructor hiring processes information session shall be developed to disseminate and educate the Carleton Community as to their commitments and obligations under the CUPE 4600 (Unit 2) Collective Agreement. - (b) The session shall be delivered once per year by representatives from Carleton University and CUPE 4600 (Unit 2).
+The Employer will provide Employees a link to a document entitled "Highlights of the Collective Agreement".
+The content of the Highlights document must be agreed by the Joint Committee for the Administration of the Agreement (JCAA).
+Employees shall be provided with a hard copy of the Collective Agreement upon request. - 7.13 Wherever possible, committee meetings shall be scheduled to accommodate the classroom commitments of committee members. - 7.14 The Employer agrees to link to both the CUPE 4600 (Unit 2) Collective Agreement and the CUPE 4600 website on the human resources webpage. - 7.15 (a) A Contract Instructor hiring processes information session shall be developed to disseminate and educate the Carleton Community as to their commitments and obligations under the CUPE 4600 (Unit 2) Collective Agreement. - (b) The session shall be delivered once per year by representatives from Carleton University and CUPE 4600 (Unit 2).
 The session shall be delivered at a venue that would ensure maximum attendance by those directly involved in the hiring process.